The Twelfth Annual Constitution Day Survey from ConstitutionFacts.com

 The average age of test-takers was twenty-three.
 50% were male, 50% were female.
 In past years, participants over 51 and between ages 36 and 50 scored almost the same, with participants between ages 18 and 35 scoring slightly lower and participants 17 and under scoring lowest.
-This year participants between ages 36 and 50 have edged farther ahead than participants over age 51 (see chart 5).
+This year participants between ages 36 and 50 tied participants over age 51 (see chart 5).

 Common Misconceptions about the Constitution

 While knowledge of the Bill of Rights remains high, other areas of Constitution knowledge are much less consistent.
 In particular, many of the questions that were answered correctly least often concerned the powers of the federal government.
 The fewest people were able to answer question #9 correctly, "What kind of laws can Congress make?"
 The correct answer is: "Any laws that are necessary and proper for executing the powers of the federal government."
 This answer comes directly from Article I, Section 8 of the Constitution.
 The final clause of that section says that Congress has the power "to make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, and all other Powers vested by this Constitution in the Government of the United States, or in any Department or Officer thereof."
 This clause is sometimes called the "elastic clause" because it gives Congress the flexibility to make laws not described specifically in the Constitution.